trafficinc/bastet/README.md

 composer require --dev trafficinc/bastet
 ```

+[Internal note]

-For local development from the Wayfinder workspace, use a Composer path repository that points at `../bastet`.
+[For local development from the Wayfinder workspace, use a Composer path repository that points at `../bastet`.]

 ## Usage